How to get a mortgage without a 2-year job history

 According to guidelines, there is no minimum length of time applicants must work in their current position before applying for the mortgage.

-The applicant must document work history for the previous two years.
+The applicant must simply document work history for the previous two years.
 It’s okay if he or she has moved around between jobs.
 However, the applicant must explain any significant gaps or changes.

 If you are a USDA applicant, you must document that you were working toward or obtained a degree via college transcripts during the gap.
 Or prove your military service with discharge papers.